taggar/becode-quotes-api/README.md

 # becode-quotes-api

-## Quotes API with ExpressJS and MongoDB
+## Assignment: Quotes API with ExpressJS and MongoDB

 - Repository: `becode-quotes-api`
 - Duration: 5 days
 - Delivery style:
 	- API hosted on heroku + database
-- Team mode: yes
+- Team mode: no
-	- backend: 2 developers

 ### Objectives

 - Understand what a RESTful API is
 - CRUD actions with MongoDB
-- Create your own RESTfull API with ExpressJS and a database
+- Create your own RESTful API with ExpressJS and a database
 - Host own API on Heroku

 ### What is CRUD